emlid/navio-docs/docs/Navio-APM/configuring-raspberry-pi.md

 You can use it with a GUI such as Zenmap or Fing application on your phone.

-Look for the hostname ”navio-rpi”.
+Look for the hostname ”navio”.